-It’s a question that people ask us almost daily.
-Does honey heal?
+People ask us almost daily: Does honey heal?

 Honey is an antibacterial agent used to help wound healing.